dj1k/intro-to-gitops/content/40_Configure_Scope/20_Customize_PG_naming_rules.md

 ### Preview

-Before saving a rule that will affect the way information is displayed to all Dynatrace users, you would probably like to have a glance at the potential result.
+Before saving a rule that will affect the way information is displayed to all Weaveworks users, you would probably like to have a glance at the potential result.

 This is possible! :grinning: